Kripsii/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-a function that frees a list
+a function that returns the nth node of a dlistint_t linked list.